 How to make a Dragon Fruit Smoothie Bowl

 This Dragon Fruit Smoothie Bowl is a reminder to us that beauty is more than skin deep.
 Yet it doesn’t mean you have to ignore the surface.
 Both are valuable!
 So let’s go for it!
-This 5-minute recipe is super easy and one I hope you make for yourself…or your daughter. 🙂Print
+This 5-minute recipe is super easy and one I hope you make for yourself…or your daughter. 🙂

-This recipe is inspired by my daughter, Clare, because it’s beautiful and sweet.
+This dragon fruit recipe is inspired by my daughter, Clare, because it’s beautiful and sweet.
 It’s also a bit unique, because dragonfruit is not a staple Simple Green Smoothies ingredient.
 But I’ve been buying it a lot more since I got a membership to Costco.
 Try this bowl today!

 - 1 (3.5 ounce) packet frozen dragon fruit puree (pitya)